 We conducted an extensive study to evaluate the effectiveness of PACE based on 24 pairs of DNN models under test and testing sets.
-In our benchmark, we considered both classification models and regression models, high-accuracy models and low-accuracy models, Convolutional Neural Network (CNN) models and Recurrent Neural Network (RNN) models, and different types of test inputs (i.e., original test inputs, mutated test inputs, and automatically generated test inputs).
-Our experimental results demonstrate that PACE is able to precisely estimate the accuracy of the whole testing set with only 1.181%~2.302% deviations on average for all the subjects, significantly outperforming all the three compared approaches (i.e., Simple Random Sampling (SRS), Cross Entropy-based Sampling (CES), and Confidence-based Stratified Sampling (CSS) to be introduced in Section 4.2) with the average improvements of 51.06%, 50.94%, and 70.12%, respectively.
-We further investigated the contribution of each component in PACE, and the results demonstrate that each component (including clustering, MMD-critic-based selection, and adaptive random selection) indeed contributes to PACE.
+In our benchmark, we considered both classification models and regression models, high-accuracy models and low-accuracy models, CNN models and RNN models, and different types of test inputs (i.e., original test inputs, mutated test inputs, and automatically generated test inputs).
+Our experimental results demonstrate that PACE is able to precisely estimate the accuracy of the whole testing set with only 1.181%~2.302% deviations on average for all the subjects, significantly outperforming all the three compared approaches (i.e., SRS, CES, and CSS to be introduced in Section 4.2) with the average improvements of 51.06%, 50.94%, and 70.12%, respectively.
+We further investigated the contribution of each component in PACE, and the results demonstrate that each component (including clustering, MMD-critic based selection, and adaptive random selection) indeed contributes to PACE.